-Finally, about Co-ordination, once having the conflict solved, it is needed to co-ordinate the orders (pre-defined) to instigate a certain number of (high level) commands [SIMÃO et al 2002].
+Finally, about Co-ordination, once having the conflict solved, it is needed to coordinate the orders (pre-defined) to instigate a certain number of (high level) commands [24].

 In terms of design pattern, it is needed propose a generic solution to solve the Regency (Decision, Conflict and Co-ordination) problem, where to create instances be needed only give specific information to guide the generic solution.